blackjax-devs/blackjax/examples/SGMCMC.md

 +++

-We now sample from the model's posteriors.
+We now sample from the model's posteriors using SGLD.
 We discard the first 1000 samples until the sampler has reached the typical set, and then take 2000 samples.
 We record the model's accuracy with the current values every 100 steps.

 ```{code-cell} ipython3
 %%time